How SCRUM poker changed the way we work

-Today we’re sharing our very own SCRUM estimation technique with you, used by Justinmind team not only as an Agile approach to project management, but also to improve interaction between team members.
-And of course, to increase the FUN factor at work.
-Hard to believe?
-Read on!
+Today we’re sharing our SCRUM poker technique, used by the Justinmind team not only as Agile project management, but also to increase the fun at work!

 Here at Justinmind we have two clear objectives: